 Worries: Brian and the Troubling Thoughts & Brian and the Funny Feeling

 Feeling different: Brian and the Blue Butterfly & Brian and the Proud Feeling

 Behaviour: Brian and the Naughty Day & Brian and the Changing Path

-Caring for animals: Brian and the Big Black Dog & Brian and the Rescue Pups
+Caring for animals: Brian and the Honey Bees, Brian and the Big Black Dog & Brian and the Rescue Pups

 Sleep: Brian and the Magic Night, Brian and the Night-time Noise

 Self-esteem: Brian and the Proud Feeling, Brian and the Black Pebble

 Christmas: Brian and the Christmas Wish, Brian and the Christmas Sparkle and Brian and the Christmas Box